 Roger Wilson, Vice President/Chief Technology Officer/Secretary*

 Roger transitioned from an early interest in music and theater to a career in graphic arts.
 He was Creative and Public Relations Director at Blue Mountain Arts for 5 years prior to earning a B.A. in Physics from the University of Colorado in 1987.
-While a student he worked as a biopsychology research assistant at the Laboratory for Atmospheric and Space Physics.
-Roger worked for 15 years as a system-software engineer with Lockheed Space Systems and has served as CTO for Starfall since 2001.
+While a student he worked as a research assistant in biopsychology and at the Laboratory for Atmospheric and Space Physics.
+Roger worked for 12 years as a system-software engineer with Lockheed Space Systems and has served as CTO for Starfall since 2001.
 He attended Colorado Outward Bound, the National Outdoor Leadership School, and served as a Colorado State Representative.

 Jay Grodin, J.D., Treasurer/Assistant Secretary